mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 | `fieldsMapping` | `object` | &check;  |         |

 This projection configuration property describes which fields of in the incoming record should be extracted and stored.
-Indeed, not all the fields of those documents coming from the System Of Record may be necessary to construct the projection.
+Indeed, not all the fields of those documents coming from the System of Record may be necessary to construct the projection.
 From this, here it is applied a _"projection"_ (filter) operation on the names of the record fields.
 For each of these fields of interest of this projection it is necessary to configure the following two settings: